 The beauty of Gravitricity is that supply is met instantaneously by just releasing the weights.

-Gravitricity makes use of large weights in a vertical shaft using winches that double up as dynamos.
+Gravitricity makes use of heavyweights, which are released into a vertical shaft using winches that double up as dynamos.
 It aims to use old or abundant mines to reduce the cost of digging deep burrows.